Hannahathome/EP-sleepy/README.md

 ### Main code
 EP-Sleepy_arduino is the main code, it contains the code to control all the components.

-### The Testing code
+### The testing code
-There are different arduino programs in this repository.
-EP-SLeepy is the main code with all the different components.
+The test code can be found in the `Test` folder.

-When setting up the system, it is good to test each part seperately.
-For this purpose, there are a set of Testing codes for the buttons, lights audioplayer and SD drive.
-Use these to test the parts of the system seperately and get a feel for the different parts of the full code.
+When setting up the system, it is good to test each part separately.
+For this purpose, there are a set of Testing codes for the buttons, lights audio player and SD drive.
+Use these to test the parts of the system separately and get a feel for the different parts of the full code.

-### h.files
-The .h files are the setup files, showing the steps the code takes.
-Think of it as a rough sketch of the final arduino code.
+The folders with "check" in the name are hardware checks and the folders with test in the name are generally more software oriented.

 ## Hardware
 The hardware this code was made for: